DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 ## THE SOLUTION

-### 7 Weeks to Production: Our AI Automation Framework
+### 12 Weeks to Production: Our AI Automation Framework

 We deployed our enterprise AI framework—a proven process for scaling AI from concept to production.
-Our 4-person DevKraft team embedded with Zaffco's operations group, working in 2-week sprints to deliver measurable value at each phase.
+Our DevKraft team embedded with ZAFCO's operations group, working in 2-week sprints to deliver measurable value at each phase.

 ---